-- Bring a favorite toy or book to office or clinic visits, to keep your child occupied while waiting.
+- Bring a favorite toy or book to office or clinic visits, to keep your child busy while waiting.

 - Include play time in your child's schedule.
-Major hospitals usually have a playroom for children undergoing treatment.
-Often playroom staff members are part of the treatment team, with training in child development, recreation, psychology or social work.
-If your child must remain in his or her room, a child life specialist or recreational therapist may be available to make a bedside visit.
+Major hospitals usually have a playroom for children being treated.
+Often playroom staff members have training in child development, recreation, psychology or social work.
+For children who must stay in their rooms, a child life specialist or recreational therapist might be able to visit.

 After leaving the hospital:

-- Keep a daily record of your child's condition at home — body temperature, energy level, sleeping patterns, drugs administered and any side effects.
-Share this information with your child's doctor.
+- Keep a daily record of your child's body temperature, energy level, sleep, medicines used and side effects.
+Share this information with your child's health care provider.

-- Encourage good oral hygiene for your child.
+- Encourage mouth care.
 A mouth rinse can be helpful for sores or areas that are bleeding.
 Use lip balm to soothe cracked lips.
-Ideally, your child should have necessary dental care before treatment begins.
-Afterward check with your child's doctor before scheduling visits to the dentist.
+Ideally, your child should have needed dental care before treatment begins.
+Afterward check with your child's provider before scheduling visits to the dentist.

-- Be prepared to talk with your other children about the illness.
-Tell them about changes they might see in their sibling, such as hair loss and flagging energy, and listen to their concerns.
+- Talk with your other children about the illness.
+Tell them about changes they might see in the child who has cancer, such as hair loss and low energy.
+Listen to their concerns.

 Preparing for your appointment

-If your child is diagnosed with Wilms' tumor, you may be referred to a doctor who specializes in treating cancer (oncologist) or a surgeon who specializes in kidney surgery (urologist).
+If your child is diagnosed with Wilms tumor, you may be referred to specialists.
+This might be a doctor who treats cancer, which is called an oncologist, or a surgeon who specializes in kidney surgery, which is called a urologist.

 What you can do